oscaroceguera/poc-design-system-monorepo/README.md

 5. ✅ jest and precommit

-6. create some components, icons and illustrations with material-ui
+6. ✅ create some components, icons and illustrations with material-ui and testing-library

 Create a scoped workspace